Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Start warm, stay warm, and enjoy the chance to warm up to the idea of cold weather hiking.

-If your first few brisk hikes go well, and you prevent cold hands by using these tips, I predict you will fall in love with cold weather hiking.
+If your first few brisk hikes go well, and you prevent cold fingers by using these tips, I predict you will fall in love with cold weather hiking.

 You're going to need a few more tips and tricks, though.